Overweight — There’s a Link to Sleep?

-Many of us do not get enough sleep due to our busy lives.
-Lack of sleep could be a factor in that extra 10 to 15 pounds that we can’t seem to shed.
+Many of us did not get very much sleep during the holidays.
+Besides holiday eating – lack of sleep could be a factor in that extra 10 to 15 lb. gain.

 In studies, scientists have discovered people who sleep less have a tendency to weigh more.
-Over the last two decades, people have been sleeping less, with 30 percent of adult men and women between the ages of 30 and 64 sleeping less than six hours per night.
+Over the last two decades, people have been sleeping less, with 30% of adult men and women between the ages of 30 and 64 sleeping less than 6 hours per night.

 This decline in sleep time coincides with the increase in body weight seen in the U.S.